nguyenvanhaibk92/utils/Presentation_template/readme.md

-## All you need to know to present your life (by Hai Nguyen in Pho Group - UT austin)
+## All you need to present your work (by Hai Nguyen in Pho Group - UT austin)

+## Why you need this?

+- Beamer in LaTeX is the best to a lot of things, but it is not easy to deal with videos, animations, etc. and rearrangements.
+- PowerPoint is the best to deal with videos, animations, etc. but it is not easy to deal with math expressions, etc.

+- Can we instantly update the latex slides in PowerPoint?
+Yes, we can!
+Then, you can take the best of both worlds.

+## Description
 This is the folder to show you all how to organize files to use the best features of Beamer in LaTeX and PowerPoint

 - nice math expressions